JohnEarnest/Decker/docs/lilt.md

 5) See the Decker Manual for details of `eval[]`, `readcsv[]`, `writecsv[]`, `readxml[]`, and `writexml[]`.

+6) Scripts loaded with `import[]` will not have access to `args` or `env`.
+Scripts may use `args~0` as an idiom to detect when they have been imported as a library.

-6) If the path given to `writedeck[]` ends in a `.html` suffix, the deck will be written as a "standalone" deck with a bundled HTML+JS runtime.
+7) If the path given to `writedeck[]` ends in a `.html` suffix, the deck will be written as a "standalone" deck with a bundled HTML+JS runtime.
 Otherwise, the deck will be written as a "bare" deck, which is smaller.

 Working With Decks
 ------------------